blaketeres/blaketeres.dev/README.md

       Pushes to the `main` branch of this repository AUTOMATICALLY BUILDS, DEPLOYS, and SERVES my site, all for free.
 Additionally, you can manage domain names and SSL/TLS certificates right there in your portal.
 By far, this is the easiest and quickest solution for low-traffic static sites I've ever come across.

+      While I considered serving custom containers on AWS/GCP, I didn't want to deal with all that.
+I wanted to use a consumer-grade product that was just ready to host my code. `netlify` did just that.

 - Storage: [`AWS`](https://aws.amazon.com/)
-    - Everyone knows how this works.
-I have a read-only public S3 bucket.
+    - I have an AWS account with a read-only public S3 bucket.
 I dropped some files in there and link to them on the site.
 No need for anything fancy.

 ## Palm Tree Credits
 "Palms" by fryhet licensed CC0: https://opengameart.org/content/palms

 <hr>

 That's really it.
 It's a simple project.